An NHS review of the UK cosmetic surgery industry has warned the government of serious inadequacies in the way certain procedures are regulated.

 What to do if cosmetic surgery goes wrong

-If you are the victim of a cosmetic surgery procedure that has gone wrong, Sheldon Davidson Solicitors can advise on you on the likely success of any clinical negligence claim.
+If you are the victim of a cosmetic surgery procedure that has gone wrong, Sheldon Davidson Solicitors can advise on you on the likely success of any cosmetic surgery claim.

 It will need to be shown that the surgery has caused you physical or psychological pain and that the negligence of the surgeon in charge of your treatment was at fault for this.
 In particular, it is vital that you speak to medical negligence solicitors if your health has been damaged as a result of your cosmetic surgery.